Choosing Ebook Topics To Write About? Find Ideas In Blog Posts You’ve Already Written, Competitors’ Ebooks, And What Audiences Want To Have Solved.

 So, make sure you’ve used various versions of search terms to see if there’s really a market gap on a particular topic.
 Once you find a real gap, get your ebook in there as fast as possible, because the moment you spot the lucrativeness of the slot, you can be sure others will flock into the same space.

-7. See if you have a set of old blog posts that can be compiled into a new ebook: remember to refresh content
+7. Refresh the content of old blog posts that can be compiled into a new ebook

 This idea is a corollary to the earlier one where I suggested you look at your blog posts for ebook topic ideas.
 Here, instead of extending any one of your blog posts into an ebook, see if you have a collection of related blog posts that take various angles of a topic.
 Compile them as an ebook that presents a series of essays around a topic.